Helen Tamiris: Great Depression and Federal Dance Project

-Much of Tamiris' known work deals with social issues like racism and war.
+Much of Tamiris's known work deals with social issues like racism and war.
 She is best known for her suite of dances, Negro Spirituals, created between 1928 and 1942.
 Eight pieces of this suite were performed at the Brooklyn Academy of Music in April 1939, in a program shared with Hanya Holm.
 A contemporaneous piece, How Long Brethren?
 (1937), was danced to protest songs, and won Dance Magazine's first award for group choreography.